torvalds/linux/Documentation/nvme/nvme-pci-endpoint-target.rst

 with excessive local memory usage for executing commands, MDTS defaults to 512 KB and is limited to a maximum of 2 MB (arbitrary limit).

-Mimimum number of PCI Address Mapping Windows Required
+Minimum number of PCI Address Mapping Windows Required
 ------------------------------------------------------

 Most PCI endpoint controllers provide a limited number of mapping windows for